-It seems simple, but how did I accept the new after a long and difficult period, seeing as I didn’t dare let go of the old?
+It seems simple, but how did I accept the new after a difficult period, seeing as I didn’t dare let go of the old?
 Afraid of the moment of change when I would be left empty-handed.

-My photos are signed by En Eg. My name is Nina Vlaanderen.
+My work is signed by En Eg.

 Work in progress